-Now celebrating its ninth year, the Sacramento Banana Festival was established in 2009 as a community celebration of arts and culture and as a fundraiser for the National Academic Youth Corp., which serves some 15,000 Sacramento-area youth and adults annually with arts education and cultural awareness programming.
+Now celebrating its tenth year, the Sacramento Banana Festival was established in 2009 as a community celebration of arts and culture and as a fundraiser for the National Academic Youth Corp., which serves some 15,000 Sacramento-area youth and adults annually with arts education and cultural awareness programming.
 In addition Banana Festival was designed to be a catalyst to support other local non-profits and their efforts to benefit our communities.
-Here is a list of the non-profit organizations that participated in Sacramento Banana Festival in 2017; stay for an updated 2018 list, coming soon.
+Here is a list of the non-profit organizations that participated in Sacramento Banana Festival in 2018; stay for an updated 2019 list, coming soon.
 Please take time to read more about our partner organizations below and visit their websites.

 National Academic Youth Corps

 The mission of the National Academic Youth Corps is to foster personal and civic well-being in our community through fine, applied, and performing arts.
 We believe that the desire to experience and participate in creativity is essential to optimum human expression and development.
 National Academic Youth Corps serves over 15,000 children/youth each year providing free art education and outreach.
 Funds raised will assist with program costs and materials throughout the year. www.sojoarts.net

 Fenix Drum and Dance Company